 Also of interest is that Nellysford has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 39.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Nellysford telecommute to their jobs.
+Overall, about 39.02% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Nellysford is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Nellysford really has some of the features that families look for when choosing a good community to raise children.
 Is Nellysford perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small town, Nellysford doesn't have a public transportation system that people use for their commute.
+Nellysford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Nellysford in 2022 was $70,801, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $283,204 for a family of four.
 However, Nellysford contains both very wealthy and poor people as well.